 34. Swenson RD, Golper TA, Bennett WM "Acute renal failure and rhabdomyolysis after ingestion of phenylpropanolamine-containing diet pills."
 JAMA 248 (1982): 1216

 35. Singer DR, Simpson JG, Catto GR, Johnston AW "Drug hypersensitivity causing granulomatous interstitial nephritis."
 Am J Kidney Dis 11 (1988): 357-9

-Not all side effects for Genamin Expectorant may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Genamin Expectorant may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.